mrichwalsky/schemamarkuptoolforwp/README.md

 1. Upload the plugin files to the `/wp-content/plugins/schemagm8/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. The "Schema.org Data" meta box will appear on posts, pages, and custom post types
+3. The "Schema.org Data" meta box will appear on posts and pages by default
+4. Configure which post types should display the schema box in **Settings > GM8 Schema Manager**

 ## Usage